Solutions Review has compiled this list of the best open-source and free business intelligence software for your data-driven organization.

-In this article we will examine free and open source business intelligence software, first by providing a brief overview of what to expect and also with short blurbs about each of the currently available options in the space.
+In this article, we will examine the best open-source and free business intelligence tools, first by providing a brief overview of what to expect and also with short blurbs about each of the currently available options in the space.
 This is the most complete and up-to-date directory on the web.

-Free business intelligence software refers to products that are offered commercially free by the solution provider.
+Free business intelligence tools refer to products that are offered commercially free by the solution provider.
 These offerings are usually trimmed-down versions of the expert or enterprise editions, offering basic functionality that enables users to generate reports or data visualizations.
-Commercially free BI tools typically offer less functionality on the whole than their open source counterparts, but are often a great way to gain more than a free trial if its a product you were already considering.
+Commercially free BI tools typically offer less functionality on the whole than their open-source counterparts but are often a great way to gain more than a free trial if it’s a product you were already considering.

 One thing to note is that the free tools offered by BI solution providers (you’ll notice some of them in this directory) are just parts or pieces of their flagship products.
 For example, the freemium version may just include the reporting capabilities or chart/graph creation portions of the larger platform.
 It can still be a great way to do data analysis without breaking out the checkbook, especially if you can manage to stack a number of commercial solutions together.

-Open source business intelligence software is software with a source code that anyone can inspect, modify or enhance.
+Open-source and free business intelligence software is software with a source code that anyone can inspect, modify or enhance.
 These tools are designed to be publicly accessible and are commonly managed and maintained by organizations with a specific mission in mind.
-The open source business intelligence tools included in this list are surprisingly full-featured, offering an expansive list of capabilities for a variety of users.
+The open-source and free business intelligence tools included in this list are surprisingly full-featured, offering an expansive list of capabilities for a variety of users.

-It’s important to remember that some of the open source offers included in this list require some development skills, and that may make them less than ideal fits for your use case.
+It’s important to remember that some of the open-source and free offers included in this list require some development skills, and that may make them less than ideal fits for your use case.
 We recommend that you read each tool’s FAQ to see just how much coding is required to take advantage of the software.
-The open source tools usually do a good job of explaining the requirements for use on the download pages.
+The open-source tools usually do a good job of explaining the requirements for use on the download pages.

 InetSoft VisualizeFree is a free-to-use interactive visual analytics web application.
 Formerly the InetSoft Style Scope Agile Edition, VisualizeFree does not require a download.
 The tool offers a number of key features, including the ability to access mobile dashboards from a browser on any device, as well as unlimited multi-dimensional charting and brushing for data exploration.
 VisualizeFree also includes a number of sophisticated chart types and geographic mapping.

-KNIME is an open source analytics platform for creating data science applications and services.
+KNIME is an open-source analytics platform for creating data science applications and services.
 The tool is open and continuously integrating new developments, and allows users to create visual workflows with a drag-and-drop graphical interface.
-You can choose from more than 2000 module nodes to build your workflow by modeling each step of your analysis and control the flow of data to ensure work is always current.
-Open source integrations for KNIME provide additional access to large projects, and Community Extensions are user contributed capabilities from industry-specific applications.
+You can choose from more than 2000 module nodes to build your workflow by modeling each step of your analysis and controlling the flow of data to ensure work is always current.
+Open-source integrations for KNIME provide additional access to large projects, and Community Extensions are user-contributed capabilities from industry-specific applications.

 Microsoft Power BI Desktop is a commercially free desktop application that lets you connect to, transform, and visualize your data.
 The tool allows users to connect to multiple different sources of data, and combine them into a data model that lets you build visuals, and collections of visuals you can share as reports with other people inside your organization.
 Most users who work on business intelligence projects use Power BI Desktop to create reports, and then use the Power BI service to share their reports with others.

-RapidMiner Studio is a visual data science workflow designer that accelerates the prototyping and validation of models.
+RapidMiner Studio Enterprise is a visual data science workflow designer that accelerates the prototyping and validation of models.
 It provides a visual environment for building analytics processes, as well as graphical design that makes it easy to design better models.
-Though the free version doesn’t come with the provider’s Auto Model or Turbo Prep features, it includes a 30-day free trial of the Large Edition.
+Though RapidMiner Free doesn’t come with the provider’s Auto Model or Turbo Prep features, it includes a 30-day free trial of Studio Enterprise.
 Users are granted 10,000 data rows and 1 logical processor.
 There’s a community support forum as well.

 JasperReports Server (by TIBCO Software) is a standalone and embeddable reporting server.
 It provides reporting and analytics that can be embedded into a web or mobile application as well as operate as a central information hub.
 JasperReports Server is optimized to share, secure, and centrally manage your Jaspersoft reports and analytic views.
 Community Edition functionality includes interactive report viewing and formatting, a secure central repository, report scheduling and distribution, and customizable and brandable UI.